wp-plugins/wordpress-flash-uploader/readme.txt

 == Screenshots ==
 1. The Wordpress Flash Uploader page where you can upload images
 2. The Synch Media Library page where you can synchronize your upload folder with the Media Library
+3. The Wordpress Flash Uploader included in the site directly with the shortapi

 == Donation ==